apramus/seaweed-biodiversity-effects/README.md

 This repository contains the data and code used to replicate the analysis and figures presented in

-* Ramus AP, Long ZT (In Review) Effects of macroalgal species identity and richness on secondary production in benthic marine communities. *Journal* Issue:Page-Range. [doi link]
+* Ramus AP, Lefcheck, JS, Long ZT (In Review) Foundational biodiversity effects propagate through coastal food webs via multiple pathways. *Journal* Issue:Page-Range. [doi link]

 `The authors request that you cite the above article when using these data or modified code to prepare a publication.`